 \subsubsection{$\calHom$-seminorms}

-Seminorms on sheaves of $\calO_X$-modules and basic operations on them are defined in \cite[Section 3]{Temkintopforms}.
+Seminorms on sheaves of $\calO_X$-modules and basic operations on them were defined in \cite[Section 3]{Temkintopforms}.
 We will also need a notion of $\Hom$-seminorm, but one should be careful with boundedness.
 If $M,N$ are seminormed modules over a seminormed ring $A$ then $L=\Hom_A(M,N)$ is provided with a {\em $\Hom$-quasi-norm} $|\phi|_L=\sup(|\phi(m)|_N/|m|_M)$ where $m$ runs over elements $m\in M$ with $|m|\neq 0$.
-This seminorm is finite if and only if $\phi$ is bounded, so $|\ |_L$ defines a {\em $\Hom$-seminorm} on the module $\Hom^b_A(M,N)$ of bounded homomorphisms.
+The above supremum is finite if and only if $\phi$ is bounded, so $|\ |_L$ defines a {\em $\Hom$-seminorm} on the module $\Hom^b_A(M,N)$ of bounded homomorphisms.

 Assume now that $\calF$ and $\calG$ are seminormed $\calO_{X_G}$-modules.
 We define the sheaf of bounded homomorphisms $\calHom^b_{\calO_{X_G}}(\calF,\calG)$ by sheafifying the presheaf that maps $U$ to $\Hom^b_{\calO_{X_G}(U)}(\calF(U),\calG(U))$.
 The sheafification is not needed if $X$ is compact.
 This sheaf is provided with the {\em $\calHom$-seminorm} obtained by sheafifying the $\Hom$-seminorms on the modules of sections.